Social Media's Impact On Mental Health Is Far More Serious Than You Think

 “Posting selfies to seek validation through comments and likes, comparing the way you look to the people you see on social media (particularly fitspiration content), and engaging or commenting on other people’s appearances can be problematic,” says Dr. Diedrichs, adding that comparing ourselves to celebrities, influencers, and distant peers is more harmful because we’re not seeing them in real life.
 “Also, there’s a lot of research now that shows that if we’re consuming social media passively, that’s really problematic for our well-being.
 Over 200 studies show that when women and girls look at media images that have been digitally distorted or depict narrow beauty ideals, that’s bad for their body confidence as well.”

-When we asked Chilcott about her experience, she said she found the comparison of oneself to others to be the worst part of social media.
+When we asked Natalie about her experience, she said she found the comparison of oneself to others to be the worst part of social media.
 “I’m immersed in a community of fellow influencers, and we’re all doing our best to ensure we have the most aesthetic feed or most put-together outfit, but this is what ends up hurting me the most: Why does my life not look like hers?” says the high school junior, who also points to models who post frequently on Instagram as a major self-esteem crusher.
 “It’s an unspoken thing in the influencer community, because nobody wants to admit that they’re constantly comparing themselves to those around them when we feel this responsibility to live the perfect life.”

 Advertisement

-Now, when it comes to consuming content, Chilcott is working on shifting her perspective, reminding herself that an Instagram image might not be what a person actually looks like.
+Now, when it comes to consuming content, Natalie is working on shifting her perspective, reminding herself that an Instagram image might not be what a person actually looks like.
 “They had a team of makeup artists and hairstylists to look like that, for this moment, and we’re comparing ourselves to something that’s totally unachievable.
-That’s something I’m trying to remember and it’s important for my viewers to know because I’ve received messages, like ‘You’re living my dream life,’ or ‘You live in a Pinterest board’ when that’s so beyond accurate,” Chilcott says.
+That’s something I’m trying to remember and it’s important for my viewers to know because I’ve received messages, like ‘You’re living my dream life,’ or ‘You live in a Pinterest board’ when that’s so beyond accurate,” Natalie says.
 “Social media is really only a snapshot of your life — you only post the perfect parts.”

 Digital distortion is also part of the problem